2003–04 UEFA Champions League

 The 2003–04 UEFA Champions League was the 12th season of UEFA's premier European club football tournament, the UEFA Champions League, since its rebranding from the European Cup in 1992, and the 49th tournament overall.
 This was the first UEFA Champions League edition to feature a new format with a 16-team knockout round instead of a second group stage.

 The competition was won by Portugal's Porto, who defeated Monaco of France 3–0 at the Arena AufSchalke in Gelsenkirchen, Germany.
 This was Portugal's first win since 1987, and Porto's second European trophy in two years, following their UEFA Cup success from the previous season.
 This was the second consecutive victory in a European cup for Porto coach José Mourinho, who beat Monaco coached by Didier Deschamps, a two-time winner of the competition as a player.
+As winners of the competition, Porto went on to represent UEFA in the 2004 Intercontinental Cup.

 Milan were the defending champions, but were eliminated by Deportivo La Coruña in the quarter-finals.

-Qualification
+Association team allocation

 A total of 72 teams from 48 UEFA member associations participated in the 2003–04 UEFA Champions League.
-Liechtenstein (who don't have their own domestic league) as well as Andorra and San Marino are not participating.
+Liechtenstein (who does not have their own domestic league) as well as Andorra and San Marino did not participate.
 Also not admitted was Azerbaijan, which was suspended by UEFA.
-Each association enters a certain number of clubs to the Champions League based on its league coefficient; associations with a higher league coefficients may enter more clubs than associations with a lower league coefficient, but no association may enter more than four teams.
+Each association enters a certain number of clubs to the Champions League based on its league coefficient; associations with a higher league coefficient may enter more clubs than associations with a lower league coefficient, but no association may enter more than four teams.